-To ensure the checklist has been set up correctly, send a test checklist to Process Street via Zapier.
+To ensure the workflow run has been set up correctly, send a test to Process Street via Zapier.

 Once it’s been sent, a green banner will appear telling you the test was successfully sent.

-6. Look for the test checklist in Process Street
+Look for the test workflow run in Process Street

-Find the test checklist in the dashboard of the Process Street app.
+Find the test workflow run in the Reports area of the Process Street.

-By clicking on the checklist, then clicking “show more” on the left-hand side, and then navigating to the “Record details of the support request” task – task 4 – you should see the pushed-through data.
+By clicking on the workflow run, then clicking “show more” on the left-hand side, and then navigating to the “Record details of the support request” task – task 4 – you should see the pushed-through data.

-Remember, you can add, remove, or change form fields and data points in either the JotForm template or the Process Street template, so you can push through the exact data you need.
+Remember, you can add, remove, or change form fields and data points in either the JotForm template or the Process Street workflow, so you can push through the exact data you need.

 Before wrapping up, make sure to name the Zap.
 I’ve titled it “JotForm + PS: Technical Issue Submissions”.
 However, you can name yours whatever you wish.